 Likewise, students who bring fitted sheets to campus quickly discover that the College owns mattresses of different lengths.
-Most are either standard or long, and new purchases are all longs.
+Most are either standard or long, and new purchases are longs.
+Residential Life encourages you to purchase twin XL sheets.
 If you need a particular size, try switching with a neighbor first, and then call your CF.

 To comply with health and sanitation requirements, basic food preparation and cooking in student rooms is not permitted.
 Personal or consumer-sized microwave ovens (rated under six amps or 700 watts) are permitted in student rooms, but their use must be limited to the warming of prepackaged, microwaveable food items.
 (This is not to be construed as an alternative to the Dining Service, which remains the sole source of basic meals for students residing on campus.)
 Toaster ovens, convection ovens, and other appliances using exposed coils or heating elements are NOT allowed.